 Weekday turning movement counts were collected over a 1-day period (September 24, 2019) in the AM peak period between 6 and 9 a.m. and in the PM peak period between 3 and 6 p.m.
 The turning movement counts included the total number of general-purpose vehicles, medium and large freight vehicles, pedestrians, and bicycles.
 Additional turning movement counts were collected by the city of Federal Way during the PM peak period between 4 and 6 p.m. on November 16, 2022.
 Counts were collected at three study intersections in the Preferred Alternative study area: intersection #2 (SR 99/S 336th Street), intersection #4 (SR 99/16th Avenue S), and intersection #7 (SR 99/S 344th Street).
 Overall, the peak hour intersection volumes were 10 percent lower in 2022 than in 2019, but there were some movements where there were up to 50 more vehicles per hour in 2022 than in 2019.
-For these movements, the additional volume was added to the 2019 PM peak hour volumes to account for the larger 2022 volumes.
-This additional volume was distributed through the roadway system as applicable, meaning that this additional volume would not impact every intersection or movement.
-Volumes between intersections where there are no driveways were also balanced.
+For these movements, the additional volume was added to the 2019 PM peak hour volumes and distributed through the roadway system as applicable.
 Figures G1.3-7 and G1.3-8 show existing AM and PM peak hour intersection turning movements for the common peak hours of 7:45 to 8:45 a.m. and 4:30 to 5:30 p.m. for the Preferred and South 344th Street alternatives study area and 7:15 to 8:15 a.m. and 4:30 to 5:30 p.m. in the Midway Landfill Alternative study area.

-Table G1.3-5Preferred and South 344th Street Alternatives Study Area Average Daily Traffic Volumes
+Table G1.3-5 Preferred and South 344th Street Alternatives Study Area Average Daily Traffic Volumes